makomweb/curious-moon-exercise/README.md

 ### Using Docker Compose ...

-To work with the Docker image I have created a *docker-compose.yaml* file.
+To work with the _Docker_ image I have created a *docker-compose.yaml* file.
-Visiting this file you will notice that the container port `5432` is mounted to the default Postgres port `5432`.
+Visiting this file you will notice that the container port `5432` is mounted to the default _Postgres_ port `5432`.
 You will also notice the credentials how to access the database - e.g. with [pgAdmin](https://www.pgadmin.org/).
 The configuration file mounts a directory `c:\Workspace\curious-moon-exercise` into the container.
+This is also where I keep this git-Repo locally.
-This way you can edit files using the familiar editing tools - e.g. Visual Studio Code and Git.
+This way you can edit files using the familiar editing tools - e.g. _Visual Studio Code_ and _Git_.
 Feel free to adjust the configuration to your needs.

 Run `docker-compose up -d` to start the container in the background.